Deering Estate Covid-19 Update:

 Historic Museums & Outdoor Areas

-As of October 1, 2020, the Historic House Museums are open for self-guided access between the hours of 10 am – 5pm.
-Staff-guided access of the museums will not be offered.
-Daily staff-guided Nature Preserve Tours (12:30pm) have resumed, and are filled on a first-come, first- serve basis at a limited capacity.
-All guests, including Deering Estate Foundation members, must sign-up at the Main Gate before the tour begins.
-Both the Nature Preserve Tour and self-guided access to the museum are included with General Admission: $15 for adults & $7 for children (ages 4-14), free for Foundation Members.
-Select programs, tours, and activities, may be reduced capacity or postponed, until further notice.
+The Historic House Museums are open for self-guided access between the hours of 10 am – 5pm.
+Staff-guided access of the museums are currently not offered.
+Daily staff-guided Nature Preserve Tours (12:30pm, October – May) are filled on a first-come, first- serve basis at a limited capacity.
+All guests, including Deering Estate Foundation members, are required to sign-up at the Main Gate before the tour begins.
+The Nature Preserve Tour and self-guided access/self guided touring of the museum are no additional charge/ included with General Admission: $15 for adults & $7 for children (ages 4-14), and free for Foundation Members.
+Select programs, tours, and activities, may be reduced capacity or postponed until further notice.

-Select indoor and outdoor areas of the Deering Estate, which include Deering Point, North Addition Environmentally Endangered Lands, Main Estate Grounds, and Historic House Museums, are open per Executive Order 21-20 signed by Miami-Dade County Mayor Carlos A. Gimenez.
+Select indoor and outdoor areas of the Deering Estate, which include Deering Point, North Addition Environmentally Endangered Lands, Main Estate Grounds, and Historic House Museums, are open.

 Deering Camp & Homeschool Learning Programs